 Unconditional promises to give cash and other assets to PSI are reported at their estimated fair value at the date the promise is received.
 Unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows.
 The discounts on those amounts are computed using a risk-free interest rate and the year in which the promise is received.
 Amortization of the discount is included in contribution revenue.
 Conditional promises to give are not included as support until such time as the conditions are substantially met.
 Contributions such as certain commitments made by local, state and federal governments that are conditioned upon PSI incurring qualifying costs are recognized as those costs are incurred within government grants within operating revenues on the statement of activities and changes in net assets.
 Decisions to charge off receivables are based on management's judgment after consideration of facts and circumstances surrounding potential uncollectible accounts.
 It is reasonably possible that PSI's estimate of the allowance for doubtful accounts will change.
-The total allowance for doubtful accounts was approximately \$46 and \$73 as of August 31, 2023 and 2022, respectively.
+The total allowance for doubtful accounts was approximately \$150 and \$46 as of August 31, 2024 and 2023, respectively.
 PSI's policy is to write off uncollectible pledges.
-Amounts written off for 2023 and 2022 were \$26 and \$177, respectively.
+Amounts written off for 2024 and 2023 were \$103 and \$26, respectively.

-During a prior year, PSI received a \$12 million pledge from a director.
-As such, \$6 million of the pledge had been restricted for future periods with the remaining \$6 million restricted in perpetuity.
-During the year ended August 31, 2022, the director prepaid the remainder of the outstanding pledges associated with this gift and released restrictions so the amount could support the operations of PSI.
-Contributions receivable from this director represented 18% of total capital pledges, grants and contributions receivable at August 31, 2022.
-There was no such concentration at August 31, 2023.
+During 2024, PSI received a \$5 million pledge from a donor.
+The pledge is restricted for future periods and will be received in equal installments through the fiscal year ending August 31, 2028.
+During 2024, PSI collected \$1 million relating to the pledge commitment.
+Contribution revenue from the donor represented 14% of total revenue for the fiscal year ending August 31, 2024.
+Contributions receivable from the donor represented 29% of total capital pledges, grants and contributions receivable at August 31, 2024.
+There were no such concentrations at August 31, 2023.